-Lurie Cancer Center and Northwestern University receive $900,000 from Eighth Annual Avon Walk for Breast Cancer Chicago
+Lurie Cancer Center Receives $750,000 from Avon Breast Cancer Walk

-The eighth annual Avon Walk Chicago raised more than $7.7 million to advance access to care and finding a cure for breast cancer.
-The event attracted more than 3,400 participants from 45 states, Washington, D.C., and Denmark, including 307 breast cancer survivors, who joined together to raise lifesaving funds and awareness for breast cancer.
-More than $2.35 million in grants were made to eight local organizations, ensuring the funds raised immediately benefit the community, including:
+The ninth annual Avon Walk Chicago raised more than $6.1 million to advance access to care and finding a cure for breast cancer.
+The event attracted more than 2,900 participants from 41 states, Washington, D.C., and Canada, including 352 men and 256 breast cancer survivors, who joined together to raise lifesaving funds and awareness for breast cancer.

-- The Robert H. Lurie Comprehensive Cancer Center at Northwestern University, Avon Walk medical sponsor, and the home of the Avon Foundation Breast Care Center of Excellence and the Avon Breast Cancer Research Laboratories, received $750,000.
-The new grant will support access to breast care for low income women at Northwestern Memorial Hospital and the Erie Family Health Center.
-It will also support research on the effect that naturally occurring pregnancy-related changes have on the development of breast cancer.
+More than $3.25 million in grants were made to nine local organizations, ensuring the funds raised immediately benefit the community, including the Robert H. Lurie Comprehensive Cancer Center at Northwestern University, the Avon Walk medical sponsor, and the home of the Avon Foundation Breast Care Center of Excellence and the Avon Breast Cancer Research Laboratories, received $750,000 to provide access to breast care for low income women at Northwestern Memorial Hospital and the Erie Family Health Center.

 (Last updated on June 21, 2013 )